carpentries/instructor-training/episodes/05-memory.md

 > be used in many other ways:
 >
 > 1. To aid solo design of a lesson by helping authors figure
-> out what they're trying to teach.
+> out what they are trying to teach.
 > 2. To aid communication with fellow lesson designers.
 > 3. To aid communication with learners.
 >     While it is possible to give learners a pre-drawn map at the start of a lesson for them
 > to annotate, it is better to draw it piece by piece while teaching
-> to reinforce the ties between what's in the map and what the instructor said.
+> to reinforce the ties between what is in the map and what the instructor said.
 > 4. Concept maps can be used as a classroom discussion exercise.
 > 	Put learners in small groups (2-4 people each),
 >	give each group some sticky notes on which a few key concepts are written,